Basic principles and management of Pediatric care

 continued hospitalizations through the facility of comprehensive, profitable,

-family-centred health care reduced in a fostering home environment (Elias and
+family-centred health care reduced in a fostering home environment.

 There are several Steps of Paediatric Transitional Care: